datacarpentry/wrangling-genomics/_extras/guide.md

 ## A Note IGV for Variant Calling
 Many instructors chose to use samtools tview for visualization of variant calling results rather than IGV.
 Installation of IGV can take up additional instruction time, and samtools tview is sufficient to visualize results.
 However, episode 02-variant_calling includes instructions for installation and using IGV.

+## A note on the Shell Scripting Episode
+At the beginning of the section titled "Automating the Rest of our Variant Calling Workflow", a link to download the script referenced is missing.
+However, this script is present shortly below in the lesson so it can be passed on to learners in an Etherpad or by referencing the lesson materials page.
+After presenting the variant calling script in full, the lesson goes through the line by line portions of it.

 ## Commands with Lengthy Run Times

 #### Raw Data Downloads